Bad Genius (2017 film): Release and reception

-international film festivals, and CinemAsia in Amsterdam.
+international film festivals, and also CinemAsia in Amsterdam and the Far East Film Festival in Udine, Italy.

+Other media and adaptations

 Bad Genius was released on DVD on 16 November 2017 (after a delay from a previously announced 21 September release date), with a special edition available via pre-order.
 It was made available online via the iTunes Store and HOOQ the same day.
 The film was released on Netflix on 1 June 2018.
 A novelisation, written by Jidanun Lueangpiansamut and published by Jamsai Publishing, was released on 12 June 2018, and a soundtrack album of the film score was released as a set of vinyl records on 11 July 2019.

-Multiple remakes of the film have been announced.
-A Bollywood version, to be supervised by Neeraj Pandey and co-produced by Reliance Entertainment, Plan C Studios and Azure Entertainment, was revealed in June 2018.
-Erik Feig and Patrick Wachsberger announced in May 2019 that they were producing an American version; production has been scheduled for summer 2022 with Julius Onah as director.
-A TV series adaptation by GDH, aimed at the Thai and Chinese market and titled Bad Genius: The Series, was announced in June 2019 and was broadcast from 3 August to 8 September 2020 on One 31 and through Tencent's WeTV streaming service.
-It stars Plearnpichaya Komalarajun, Jinjett Wattanasin, Sawanya Paisarnpayak and Paris Intarakomalyasut, and is directed by Pat Boonnitipat.
+The film spawned multiple remakes and adaptations, with news of Indian and American acquisitions first reported on in 2018.
+A TV series adaptation by GDH, titled Bad Genius: The Series, was broadcast from 3 August to 8 September 2020.
+It was aimed at the Thai and Chinese market, and was directed by Pat Boonnitipat.
+A Bollywood version, produced by Salman Khan, was released as Farrey in November 2023.
+And an American version, produced by Erik Feig and Patrick Wachsberger and directed by J.C.
+Lee, was released as Bad Genius in 2024.

+A Philippine TV remake, also titled Bad Genius: The Series, has been announced for Viva One and revealed the cast on March 18, 2025.
+The series will be directed Roderick Cabrido.